Justin7933/Symphony/README.md

 # Symphony
-// to startup the app, first run npm install IN THE ROOT DIRECTORY ONLY, DO NOT RUN NPM INSTALL IN CLIENT OR SERVER FOLDERS.
-Then run npm develope and both the backend server and React server will spin up.
+// to startup the app, first run command "npm run install" IN THE ROOT DIRECTORY ONLY, DO NOT RUN NPM INSTALL IN CLIENT OR SERVER FOLDERS.
+Then run "npm run develop" and both the backend server and React server will spin up.